Legacy Cocoa Mode

 - Island code can be intermixed within the Cocoa project seamlessly, if needed.

-- Swift Projects now reference the Island-native version of the Swift Base Library, which is relieved from some limitations of the old Cocoa compiler (such as no interfaces on structs).
+- Swift Projects now reference the Island-native version of the Swift Base Library, which is relieved from some limitations of the Toffee Cocoa compiler back-end (such as no interfaces on structs).